HoIIy/ISTE432/developmentbook.md

 ## Team Members and Roles
-We have three members in the group, some members may have multiple roles but all of the members will collarate on every part of the project.
-Every decision would be decided within the group and finalized version of part would be determined by the member with the role.
+We have three members in the group, some members may have multiple roles but all of the members will collaborate on every part of the project.
+Every decision will be agreed upon within the group and a finalized version will be completed by the member with that role.
 * __Project Manager__ - __*Holly*__ - accounts for overall coordination of project, checking in with members, monitoring deadlines, and ensuring that work is steadily progressing.

 * __Document Writer__ - __*Holly*__ - responsible for the non-code documents with the project, especially during the planning process.
 Still works together with other members on the composition of those documents, but accounts for file formatting, proofreading, and overall quality checking of written submissions.
 May write more than 1/3 of the content too.